Diego (footballer, born October 1995)

-Jackson Diego Ibraim Fagundes (born 31 October 1995), known as Dieguinho or just Diego, is a Brazilian footballer who plays for Goiás.
+Jackson Diego Ibraim Fagundes (born 31 October 1995), known as Dieguinho or just Diego, is a Brazilian footballer who plays for Ceará.
 A versatile player, he primarily plays as either a right back or a defensive midfielder, but can also play as an attacking midfielder or a forward.

 Club career

+Early career

 Born in Macaé, Rio de Janeiro, Diego began his senior career with Barcelona-RJ in 2017.
 He joined Resende for the 2018 season, but after featuring rarely, he was loaned to Friburguense in April of that year.

 Back to Resende, Diego again featured sparingly and moved on loan to Série D side Portuguesa-RJ on 13 April 2019.
 In July, he returned to Friburguense, also in a temporary deal.